Who we are

 Who can I talk to if I have a concern about a child?

-- If you have a concern about a child or young person, you can talk to Denise Corbett our Designated Person.
-She will listen to your concern
+- If you have a concern about a child or young person, you can talk to Michael Corbett our Designated Person.
+He will listen to your concern

 and explain our Child Protection Policy to you.